lmccool/lauramccool/README.md

 Server: Staging
 Push new feature to staging server
-In terminal "git push staging master"
+In terminal "git push StagingServer master"
 Test feature live on the staging server

 Server: Production
-Once you are finished testing and everything is working, push to production server In terminal input "git push lauramccool master"
+Once you are finished testing and everything is working, push to production server In terminal input "git push LiveServer master"
 Test new feature live on the production server